likholat/openvino_android/README.md

 * Try to run application
 ![image]()

-9. Add OpenVINO to your project
+10. Add OpenVINO to your project

-* You will need the following files from the `openvino` project:
+* You will need the following files from the `openvino` project (copy all this files to your Windows computer):
   * Files from sources
     - `/openvino/inference-engine/temp/vpu/libusb/libs/armeabi-v7a/libusb1.0.so`
     - `/openvino/inference-engine/thirdparty/movidius/mvnc/src/97-myriad-usbboot.rules`